MG Cars: Under MG Motor (2006–present)

+Models

 The earliest model, the 1924 MG 14/28 consisted of a new sporting body on a Morris Oxford chassis.
 This car model continued through several versions following the updates to the Morris.
 The first car that can be described as a new MG, rather than a modified Morris was the MG 18/80 of 1928, which had a purpose-designed chassis and the first appearance of the traditional vertical MG grille.
 A smaller car was launched in 1929 with the first of a long line of Midgets starting with the M-Type based on a 1928 Morris Minor chassis.
 MG established a name for itself in the early days of the sport of international automobile racing.
 Beginning before and continuing after World War II, MG produced a line of cars known as the T-Series Midgets, which, post-war, were exported worldwide, achieving greater success than expected.
 These included the MG TC, MG TD, and MG TF, all of which were based on the pre-war MG TB, and updated with each successive model.

 MG departed from its earlier line of Y-Type saloons and pre-war designs and released the MGA in 1955.
 The MGB was released in 1962 to satisfy demand for a more modern and comfortable sports car.
 In 1965 the fixed head coupé (FHC) followed: the MGB GT.
 With continual updates, mostly to comply with increasingly stringent United States emissions and safety standards, the MGB was produced until 1980.
 Between 1967 and 1969 a short-lived model called the MGC was released.
 The MGC was based on the MGB body, but with a larger (and heavier) six-cylinder engine, and somewhat worse handling.
 MG also began producing the MG Midget in 1961.
 The Midget was a re-badged and slightly restyled second-generation Austin-Healey Sprite.
 To the dismay of many enthusiasts, the 1974 MGB was the last model made with chrome bumpers due to new United States safety regulations; the 1974½ bore thick black rubber bumpers that some claimed ruined the lines of the car.
 In 1973, the MGB GT V8 was launched with the ex-Buick Rover V8 engine and was built until 1976.
 As with the MGB, the Midget design was frequently modified until the Abingdon factory closed in October 1980 and the last of the range was made.
-The badge was also applied to versions of BMC saloons including the BMC ADO16, which was also available as a Riley, but with the MG pitched as slightly more "sporty".
+The badge was also applied to versions of BMC saloons including the BMC ADO16, (as the MG 1100, 1275 and 1300) which was also available as a Riley, but with the MG pitched as slightly more "sporty".